Conrad Schmitt Studios: Dalle de Verre

 In 1950, Bernard O. Gruneke, then art director of Conrad Schmitt Studios, was one of the first American artists to experiment with the dalle de verre technique of producing stained glass (also known as "slab glass" or "faceted glass").
 Gruenke was inspired while traveling in France during the 1940s, and is credited with what may be the first dalle de verre window created in the United States.
 Experiments with epoxy and support structure at Conrad Schmitt Studios led to the first large-scale installations of faceted glass in the country, including a chapel at Notre Dame University's Moreau Seminary in South Bend, Indiana in 1959.

 Leptat

 Leptat glass is a signature etched glass patented and produced by Conrad Schmitt Studios.
-After viewing a Czechoslovakian glass exhibit at the 1969 World's Fair in Osaka, Japan, Bernard O. Gruenke began to explore etching techniques at his New Berlin studio.
+After viewing a Czechoslovak glass exhibit at the 1969 World's Fair in Osaka, Japan, Bernard O. Gruenke began to explore etching techniques at his New Berlin studio.
 He and his son experimented with new methods that produced results unlike the evenly frosted effect achieved by traditional acid-etching methods.
 The process, called "Leptat" from the Czech word meaning "to etch", creates a deeply etched and varied crystalline surface.
 In some instances, gold leaf or colored enamels can be inlaid for further decoration of the glass.
 Leptat windows can be seen at the Waldorf-Astoria Hotel in New York City.